JosueFlores777/Scrapy/README.md

 ## Overview

-The script is designed to search for a given product on the websites of Prado, Curacao, and Almacenes Tropigas, extract relevant product details, and store the information in a JSON file.
+The script is designed to search for a given product on the websites of  3 stores, extract relevant product details, and store the information in a JSON file.

 ## Prerequisites